 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have intentionally chosen to prevent search engines from indexing your site, then your site will automatically notify the list of update services entered into the Update Services section
+Unless you have intentionally chosen to prevent search engines from indexing your site – see next section, then your site will automatically ping the services entered into the Update Services section

-With an ‘out of the box’ WordPress installation, this section lists only one entry …
+By default, when WordPress is installed, this section displays only one entry …

 WordPress lets you notify dozens of update services automatically …